w6d-io/iam/README.md

 ### grpc

-the  grpc part use the same routes as the http one but use a different port (see config file)
+the grpc part use the same model as the http but but use a different port (see config file)

-For the payload format please refer to the .proto files in the /proto directory.
+For the method and payload format please refer to the .proto files in the /proto directory.